 Liberalism in international relations places a strong emphasis on cooperation between states and the role of international institutions in addressing common problems.
-According to this perspective, renewable energy megaprojects are a manifestation of economic interdependence and the pursuit of collective solutions to global challenges such as climate change.
+According to this perspective of Moravcsik (1997), renewable energy megaprojects are a manifestation of economic interdependence and the pursuit of collective solutions to global challenges such as climate change.
 Projects like Desertec, which seeks to generate solar energy in the Sahara Desert to supply Europe, highlight how transnational collaboration can foster shared objectives, such as sustainable economic growth and energy transition.

-Keohane & Nye (2012) argue that complex interdependence between states reduces the possibilities of conflict, incentivizing the development of shared infrastructures regulated by international agreements.
-Similarly, Moravcsik (1997) points out that cooperation is based on national preferences that reflect internal economic and social interests, promoting multilateral solutions.
-In this sense, megaprojects are not only technological tools but also platforms for building trust between nations.
+Moravcsik (1997) points out that cooperation is based on national preferences that reflect internal economic and social interests, promoting multilateral solutions.
+In this sense, megaprojects are not only technological tools but can also be interpreted under this theory, as platforms for building trust between nations.

-1.2.2 Realism in megaprojects
+1.2.2 Realism